Norrbotten County: Population

 The population has increased during the last hundred years.
 The estimated 2002 population was 250,000.
-In the 1912 census, the population was 166,641, (4,000 more males than females), of which about 120.000 were in the Norrbotten province part.
-Twenty years earlier, in 1892, the population was only 110.000.
+In the 1912 census, the population was 166,641 (4,000 more males than females), of which about 120,000 were in the Norrbotten province part.
+Twenty years earlier, in 1892, the population was only 110,000.
 Since the 1960s, however, most municipalities of the county have experienced a decrease in population, particularly those inland.

 Riksdag elections

 The table details all Riksdag election results of Norrbotten County since the unicameral era began in 1970.
 The blocs denote which party would support the Prime Minister or the lead opposition party towards the end of the elected parliament.

 History

 During the Middle Ages, Norrbotten was considered to be terra nullius ("no man's land").
 The area was populated by Sami, Kvens and different people related to the Finns.
 From the Middle Ages on, the Swedish kings tried to colonise and Christianise the area.
-However; even today, there are Finnish and Sami minorities living in the area, who have maintained their own culture and customs.
+However; even today, Tornedalians and Sami people still live in the area and maintain their own culture and customs.

-In the first half of the 17th century several ore deposits were discovered in what is now known as Norrbotten County.
+In the first half of the 17th century, several ore deposits were discovered in what is now known as Norrbotten County.
 The silver of Nasafjäll was discovered during the autumn of 1634 and subsequently mined from 1635 to 1659 and from the 1770s to 1810.

 Following the Finnish War in 1809, Västerbotten County was split between Sweden and Finland, with the larger part remaining within the Swedish borders.
 In 1810, the county was divided again when Norrbotten County was created out of the northern part, on the Swedish side.
 Most people in Norrbotten County still refer to the entire county, including the areas in Swedish Lapland, when they say 'Norrbotten'.

 The natural resources (hydroelectricity, timber, and minerals, especially iron) of Norrbotten have played a key role in the industrialization of Sweden.
 The 20th century saw strong mobility in and out of the county, with many young people moving south and people from other parts of the country moving in.
 In the 1970s and 1980s, the drainage of (mostly young) workers due to high unemployment was considerable, and people in the area began to voice feelings of being misunderstood or economically abused by the south and especially the capital Stockholm.